Invasive Species | Prevention is the Key!

-We need volunteers to pull water chestnuts.
-We will be working down by the Ballfield and Dam area.
+In an effort to manage the Water Chestnut problem NLPIA organizes a community wide water chestnut pull near the ballfield and dam.
 Help us rid the lake of this very real danger to the lake habitat.
 Please feel free to pull these extremely invasive weeds on your own whenever possible. *Please read the handpulling guide produced by the Vermont DEC, which explains how to properly remove these infestations from the lake.

 Native to Europe, Asia and Africa, water chestnut is an annual aquatic plant with a long flexible stem that can reach 12 to 15 feet in length.
 On the water's surface, the plant contains a circular cluster of sawtoothed edged, triangular floating leaves that are connected to an inflated petiole (bladder), which provides added buoyancy.
 Feather-like leaves can be found along the long submerged stem.
 The fruit is a nut with four 1/2-inch, barbed spines that can cause a painful wound if stepped on.
 Seeds can remain viable for up to 12 years.
 Water chestnut can be spread from the rosette and fruits detaching from the stem and floating to another area, or by fruits clinging to objects, birds and other animals.

 Native to Europe, Asia and Africa, Eurasian watermilfoil is a very aggressive exotic and as since found its way into virtually every U.S. state and three Canadian provinces.
 Its items are usually 3 to 10 feet in length, often forming dense mats on the surface.
 Its bright green feathery leaves are finely divided and occur in whorls (circles) around the stems.
 Each leaf has 12-21 leaflet pairs (native northern milfoil has 5-10 leaflet pairs).
 Eurasian watermilfoil can spread by both seed and, most commonly, by plant fragments.